 Binghamton Tournament Summary: 2/21/25 - 2/23/25

 There are hockey tournaments and then there is the annual Broome Includes International Special Hockey Festival in Binghamton, NY.
 This tournament always gets the Dare Devils out in masses and this year was a record setter in terms of attendance.
-We have 21 B/C skaters participating, four A players (Patrick Law, Captain Ryan Griffin, Will Milazzo and Reese Citro), superstar Goalie Matty Brighton, and veteran leader Ryan Tomkievicz (who provided inspiration to the team while he continues his comeback).
-The tournament opened with a family skate at the Farm Rink on Friday afternoon followed by a party and Dave & Busters.
-Everyone who attended both events had a great time.
-Below is a summary of the games and this will be updated throughout the weekend:
+We had 21 B/C skaters participating, four A players (Patrick Law, Captain Ryan Griffin, Will Milazzo and Reese Citro), superstar Goalie Matty Brighton, and veteran leader Ryan Tomkievicz (who provided inspiration to the team while he continues his comeback).
+The tournament opened with a family skate at the Farm Rink on Friday afternoon followed by a party at Dave & Busters.
+On Saturday morning, the real action began as the Dare Devils had two games on the schedule and the A players saw action in the all-star contests.
+On Saturday night, many members of the team took in the Binghamton Black Bears game at Visions Veterans Memorial Arena.
+All of the players were mesmerized watching the pros play on the same ice they skated on earlier in the day.
+Dare Devils, keep working hard and you may find yourselves in the big leagues one day.
+On Sunday, the Dare Devils were back on the ice looking for glory.
+Please read below for a summary of all of the action.

 Saturday, 2/21 @ 9am vs. NY Raptors at Visions Veterans Memorial Arena